-We rely, and will continue to rely, on CROs, CRO-contracted vendors, and clinical trial sites to ensure the proper and timely conduct of our clinical trials, including our Phase 2b trial of FX-322 (FX-322-208), extension trials of FX-322-111 and FX-322-112, any future clinical trials of FX-322 for the treatment of SNHL, and any future clinical trials of our other product candidates.
-Our reliance on CROs for clinical development activities limits our control over these activities and we were not involved in developing our CRO's policies and procedures, but we remain responsible for ensuring that each of our trials is conducted in accordance with the applicable protocol and legal, regulatory, and scientific standards.
+We have relied, and will continue to rely, on CROs, CRO-contracted vendors, and clinical trial sites to ensure the proper and timely conduct of our clinical trials, including our planned Phase 1 study in our MS Program, and any future clinical trials of other product candidates.
+Our reliance on CROs and clinical trial sites for clinical development activities limits our control over these activities and we were not involved in developing their policies and procedures, but we remain responsible for ensuring that each of our trials is conducted in accordance with the applicable protocol and legal, regulatory, and scientific standards.
+For example, we have identified and corrected errors made by a clinical trial site and a CRO in the FX-322-111 and FX-322-113 trials, respectively.